veeto

 Key Takeaways

-• Exempts deported California community college students from nonresident tuition fees for online programs.
+• Exempts deported community college students from nonresident tuition fees through 2030.

-• Requires students to reenroll in online courses within three years of deportation to maintain resident tuition rates.
+• Allows students to continue their education online within three years of deportation.

-• Allows deported students to retain resident status and financial aid eligibility upon returning to in-person classes.
+• Maintains resident tuition rates and financial aid eligibility if students return for in-person classes.

 Get Involved